ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part04.md

 ```

 - In the following image we can see that our services have green shields to indicate that they are configured with `TLS`
+- To access the Traefik dashboard the URL is `traefik.pangarabbit.com`

 ![21 traefik services tls](images/how-to-bake-an-ortelius-pi/part04/21-traefik-services-tls.png)